hensm/fx_cast/IMPLEMENTATION.md

 ## Cast Instances

-A cast instance is an initialized Web Sender SDK instance with the extension components that handle communication with receiver devices and other required functionality (like receiver selection) and is managed by the [Cast Manager](./extension/src/background/castManager.ts) background script module.
+A cast instance is an initialized Web Sender SDK instance with the extension components that handle communication with receiver devices and other required functionality (like receiver selection) and is managed by the [`castManager`](./extension/src/background/castManager.ts) background script module.

 Only the [Base API](https://web.archive.org/web/20150318065431/https://developers.google.com/cast/docs/chrome_sender) (`chrome.cast`) is implemented, since the Framework API (`chrome.cast.framework`) is a wrapper around the Base API and doesn't require any extra functionality on the extension-side.